 I think we all know that CPAs are integral to the workforce.
-From acting as the eyes and ears for a company – identifying risk, cost savings, and strategies to reduce overhead — to navigating through tough economic times, a CPA ensures that smart accounting decisions are made.
+From acting as the eyes and ears for a company – identifying risk, cost savings, and strategies to reduce overhead, to navigating through tough economic times, a good Certified Public Accountant ensures that smart accounting decisions are made.

 But did you know that African Americans make up only 1% of the CPAs in the United States?
 And their pass rates routinely hover around just 30%?
 That’s almost 20 whole percentage points lower than the overall pass rate.